Webley John Hauxhurst: Later life

-In 1844, Joel Turnham threatened to hurt Hauxhurst and his wife, but was shot and killed by Deputy J. E. Pickernell before any harm could be done to the Hauxhursts.
+In 1844, Joel Turnham threatened to hurt Hauxhurst and his wife, but was shot and killed by Deputy John E. Pickernell before any harm could be done to the Hauxhursts.
 Then in July 1846 the couple was divorced.
 They had 21 children together.
 After selling the grist mill, he moved to the Mill Creek area of what is now Salem, Oregon.
 While there he helped haul the first circus to Oregon and from 1862 to 1866 moved freight on the Willamette River between Portland and Salem.
 In Salem he would serve on the board of trustees for Willamette University before moving to Tillamook County on the Oregon Coast.
 In Tillamook he took up a squatter's land claim on land at the Bayocean Peninsula and worked as a captain of the vessel Champion, transporting goods between Tillamook and Portland.
 Webley John Hauxhurst died in 1874, he died on his birthday, January 23.